Benefits of Lean Manufacturing – What can it do for your company?

 Benefits of lean manufacturing – short/long term benefits and challenges explained

 Before investing in any major project, you need to compare the potential benefits to the costs.
 Lean manufacturing is no different.
-You need to consider whether or not the benefits of lean will outweigh the costs incurred to implement.
-And understanding these differences will help you determine whether or not lean is right for your company.
+Leadership will want to consider whether or not the benefits of lean will outweigh the costs and hard work incurred to implement.
+Understanding the what it takes to build a lean culture will help you determine whether or not lean is right for your company.
+Ultimately, the advantages of lean manufacturing will out weight the hard work as long as Leadership is willing to put in the effort.

 Short and long term benefits

-The results your company can expect to see will differ from that of other companies.
+The importance of Lean Manufacturing in one company will differ from that of other companies.
 It will depend on where you start and what you put into it.
-But with the right level of commitment and planning, you will start to see some of these benefits in a short period of time.
+But with the right level of commitment and planning, you will start to see some of these benefits of lean production in a short period of time.
 Listed below are some of the more common benefits you can expect to see.
 Others may present themselves as well.

-Improved quality – A lot of the activity in a lean environment is geared towards improving quality.
+Improved quality – improving quality.
 As quality issues arise, problem solving techniques are used to root cause the problem.
 From there, mistake proofing is put in place to strengthen the process and prevent recurrence.
-As a result, the quality of your product will be improved.
+As a result, the quality of your product will benefit from lean manufacturing techniques.

-Improved Visual Management – Another benefit of lean manufacturing is management by sight.
+Improved Visual Management– Another benefit of lean manufacturing is management by sight.
 If done correctly, your plant will be set up so you can evaluate an entire area with a visual scan.
 Any abnormalities will stand out and be easy to identify as a problem.
+The benefits of lean management leads to a greater understanding of daily issues and areas that need to improve.

-Increased efficiency – Line balancing will ensure each person in the process is working in the most efficient manner.
+Increased efficiency– Line balancing will ensure each person in the process is working in the most efficient manner.
 Standardized work will ensure they are doing it correctly following the same method every time.
-This leads to repeatability and increased efficiencies.
+Standardized work allows leadership to see the struggles and problems in production processes.
+This allows for continuous improvement and leads to repeatability and increased efficiencies.

-Manpower reductions – One of the major benefits of lean is getting more done with less people.
+Manpower reductions– One of the major benefits of lean is getting more done with less people.
 With standardized work and increased efficiencies, the ability to do the job with less people becomes a very real possibility.
-This does not mean you have to send these people to the unemployment line.
+Following the respect for people principle would lead companies to utilize these employees in other areas.
 The concept of lean would have these freed-up people utilized to perform further kaizen activity, training to enhance skill level, or maintenance of the system once it is implemented.

 Challenges you may face

-Despite the many benefits of lean, there will be some challenges along the way.
-Depending on the planning and effort put into your implementation, most of these should be fairly easy to overcome.
+Despite the lean manufacturing techniques and benefits of lean, there will be some challenges along the way.
+Depending on the planning and effort put into your implementation, most of these should be fairly easy to overcome with the proper leadership support.

 Training people about the changes will become a key area of focus.
 The people in your company need to be made aware of what is coming.
 Why it is happening.
 And how the company and its employees will benefit from the changes.
 Without a lot of effort in this area, your implementation will be resisted by the people directly involved.